MerhawiGs/MerhawiGs/README.md

 👋 Hi, I’m Merhawi Gebreslassie
-👀 I’m interested in drawing and creativity
+👀 I’m interested in development and creativity
-🌱 I’m currently learning frontend development
+🌱 I’m currently working on frontend development
 💞️ I’m looking to collaborate,  especially in entrepreneurship.
 📫 How to reach me @MerhawiGs